YannCebron/m68kplugin/plugin-resources/docs/directives/opt.md

 #### og

 Enable generic vasm optimizations.
-This includes all safe optimizations which cannot be controlled by another option.
+This includes all safe optimizations that cannot be controlled by another option.

 #### oj